tylerpcarter/crown-clothing/README.md

-# Crown Clothing e-commerce web application builting using React - personal project
+# Crown Clothing e-commerce React web application - personal project

 This project follows ZTM's React web developer course capstone.
 This repo hosts a front-end project utilizing redux for state management.
 Users can build out a shopping cart (backend for store and user auth using Firebase/Firestore)